 Still not sure how effective – or not – your career website is?
 Then have someone who isn’t an employee go through the process of applying for a job and perusing the site.
 Then ask them to rate their experience.
 This kind of objective feedback can prove invaluable when trying to design the best candidate experience possible.

-And if you need help finding candidates that are a great fit for you, give Morgan Hunter a call.
+And if you need additional help attracting top candidates, give Morgan Hunter a call.
 As a leading Kansas City staffing agency, we’ve helped companies throughout the area secure their most valuable asset – quality employees.
 And we can help you too!
 Contact us today if you’re ready to find out more.